Nicolai-Electronics/esp32-component-i2c-bno055/README.md

 An ESP-IDF component for using the BNO055 sensor over I2C.
 This library is based on the [Adafruit_BNO055](https://github.com/adafruit/Adafruit_BNO055) Arduino library.

-This component depends on the [I2C bus](https://github.com/Nicolai-Electronics/esp32-component-bus-i2c) component which implements wrappers for
+This component depends on the [I2C bus](https://github.com/Nicolai-Electronics/esp32-component-bus-i2c) component which implements wrappers for I2C bus transactions.

 ## Getting started